KennyVilella/soil_dynamics_julia/README.md

 <code><b>Note:
-This is still a work in progress and the first fully working version has not yet been released.</b></code>
+A version has not yet been released.
+The simulator should be working properly, but a proper documentation is still missing</b></code>

 This soil dynamics simulator is a fast first-order model designed to simulate soil displacement caused by the movement of an excavator bucket.
 It employs a cellular automata approach to model the behavior of the soil.